 FNS 211.
-Mentoring First Nations Youth.
+First Nations Service Learning.
 3 Credits.

-In this is a service learning course that places college students in the field in K-8 classrooms as mentors and tutors to First Nations children.
-The course teaches skills and dispositions to work with children, teachers, staff and administrators in K-8 with an emphasis on First Nations education.
-Through extensive field work in K-8 classrooms, undergraduates develop successful relationships in the schools, experience early classroom involvement, and interact with youth.
-The course is unique in its emphasis on indigenous education and working with First Nations youth while learning from tribal Elder teachers.
+In this course students are placed in the field in K-8 classrooms as academic tutors to Native you as academic tutors to First Nations children.
+The course teaches skills and dispositions to work with children, teachers, staff and administrators in K-8.
+Through extensive field work in K-8 classrooms, undergraduates develop successful relationships in the schools, experience early classroom involvement, and interact with elementary and middle school students.
+The course is unique in its emphasis on indigenous education and working with First Nations youth and tribal Elder teachers.
 P: As required to work in WI public schools, students must pass a back ground check and students must pass a TB test.
 Fall and Spring.